tearitco/SRW-Engine-MV-Public/docs/manual.md

 ### Attacks

-The attacks available to the mech, identified by a Weapon ID.<br>
+The attacks available to the mech, identified by a Weapon ID.
+Optional a second parameter can be provided, if set to 1 the attack will be locked for the mech until it is unlocked using the unlockMechWeapon plugin command.<br>
-If a mech should gain weapons during the game, a new Mech entry should be made and the pilot should be switched to the new Mech.

 \<mechAttack0:1\><br>
 \<mechAttack1:2\><br>
+\<mechAttack1:2,1\><br>

 ### Abilities